CDCgov/NEDSS-SystemAdminGuide/docs/7_feature_preview/0_rtr.md

     use [NBS_ODSE];
     select * from NBS_configuration where config_key = 'CODE_BASE'
   ```
-2. Classic ETL: Please ensure the following ETL batch jobs have run successfully before setting up the reporting database for Real Time Reporting.
+2. **Classic ETL: Please ensure the following ETL batch jobs have run successfully before setting up the reporting database for Real Time Reporting.**
    - a.
 ETL scheduled jobs:
      - MasterEtl.bat
      - PHCMartETL.bat
      - covid19ETL.bat
+       ℹ️ **Note:** ***Ensure to take a backup of rdb database before proceeding with the next steps***
    - b.
 Database setup:
-     - Option 1: Using RDB is the default database for Real Time Reporting.
-Please turn off the classic ETL batch jobs and proceed with the onboarding steps.
+     - **Option 1: Using RDB is the default database for Real Time Reporting.
+Please turn off the classic ETL batch jobs and proceed with the onboarding steps.**
      - Option 2: Creating a separate database (rdb_modern) for Real Time Reporting.
 Steps are listed under [Onboarding: UAT Database Setup](#Onboarding-UAT-Database-Setup) section.

 3. Environment Variable: Set the appropriate environment variable to define the reporting database context.
 This ensures that scripts execute against the correct reporting database.